 - 5,200 BTU Infrared Electric Fireplace Heater – MagikFlame fireplaces come with an infrared heater that is both powerful and efficient.
 The heater inside of every MagikFlame fireplace can easily keep a space of 1,000 sq. ft. warm and cozy.
-For a home that is a small or medium size, especially condos and apartments, this means a single MagikFlame fireplace can warm their entire home.
+For a home that is small or medium size, especially condos, and apartments, this means a single MagikFlame fireplace can warm the entire home.
 For people that happen to have a home with more square feet, you can get a secondary fireplace for a zone heating strategy that will help save even more money on the heating bill.

 - Bluetooth Smartphone App – MagikFlame fireplaces come with a smartphone app that allows you to control it from anywhere within your home.
 You can turn your fireplace on or off without getting out of your seat, you can set the thermostat, change fire effects, change audio sounds, and more.

 Since people reading this specific article may be looking for options that can help save space, here are three of their models that can help with that:

 - Morpheus small fireplace– The Morpheus is a beautiful flat wall fireplace with a mantel, but in a slightly more compact size compared to the larger MagikFlame models.
 Regardless of the smaller size of the mantel housing, the fireplace itself comes fully featured like all MagikFlame fireplaces.